mitsuhiko/jinja2/docs/api.rst

-Note that :func:`~jinja2.select_autoescape` offers also a parameter `special_extensions` that allows you to define a custom escape function, i.e. if you handling LaTeX files.
+Note that :func:`~jinja2.select_autoescape` offers also a parameter `special_extensions` that allows you to define a custom escape function, i.e. if you handling LaTeX files
+(see description of :func:`~jinja.select_autoescape` above for example).

 To write your own custom escape function simply return it for the wanted template extension.
 For instance if you are fan of peace in